List of Monster High characters: Clawd Wolf

 Clawd Wolf (voiced by Ogie Banks, Yuri Lowenthal in the webisode "Fur Will Fly", Marcus Griffin in the film specials "13 Wishes" in 2013 and "Frights, Camera, Action" in 2014, Jonathan Melo in the 2022 TV series) is the son of a werewolf who is also the seventeen-year-old brother of Clawdeen, Howleen, and Clawdia.
 According to "Bat Dialing Disaster", he has already had his birthday, which must officially make him eighteen years old.
 He is the oldest child still living in his parents' house.
 He dated Cleo prior to Frankie attending Monster High in the dolls' diaries when he was struck by one of C.A.
 Cupid's arrows.
 Eventually, the magic wore off and he broke up with Cleo who began dating Deuce the next day.
 Clawd is the Big Monster on Campus and plays on the casketball team with Deuce.
 He owns a pet gargoyle bulldog named Rockseena.
 He is also overprotective of his sisters Clawdeen and Howleen according to "Fright On!".

 Despite being long-time friends since younger youth, he finally falls for Draculaura in Volume 2 and she did likewise, but originally.
 Clawd has dark brown fur and bright yellow eyes.

-In the 2022 TV series, Clawd is Clawdeen's long-lost brother.
-He was born while his mother was trapped in Beheme where time flows differently resulting in him being older than Clawdeen.
-After Clawdeen released him and a world destroyer creature called "Splitsee", the two worked together to stop the Splitsee and bonded.
+In the 2022 reboot, Clawd is Clawdeen's long-lost brother.
+He was born while his mother was trapped in Beheme where time flows differently, resulting in him being older than Clawdeen.
+Like Clawdeen, Clawd is also now Afro-Latino, except he can speak more English and Spanish interchangeably than her.